luxonis/depthai-docs-website/source/index.rst

 *Learn how to setup your DepthAI device, view tutorials, code samples, and more.*

-DepthAI is the embedded spatial AI platform that helps you build products with true realtime 3D object localization (think 3D object detection) and tracking.
+DepthAI is the embedded spatial AI platform that helps you build products with true real-time 3D object localization (think 3D object detection) and tracking.
 DepthAI offloads AI, depth vision and more - processed direct from built-in cameras - freeing your host to process application-specific data.
 Best of all, it is modular and MIT-licenced open source, affording adding these Spatial AI/CV super powers to real commercial products.